A hearty and cozy Vegetarian main equally perfect for a party or weekday dinner

 Serve as is or top with avocado, sour cream, cheese, scallions or even jalapeños if you want some extra kick.
 Sometimes we serve it over brown rice as well if we want something extra hearty.

-It does require a fair amount of chopping so it’s not a come home from work and whip up type of meal…. but it makes a really large quantity so you can enjoy it today and then freeze it for one or two other days.
+Best part, this recipe makes a really large quantity so you can enjoy it today and then freeze it for one or two other days.
 We usually have enough for 3 meals.

 A long time favorite, this hearty vegetarian chili is packed with goodness and a total crowd pleaser.
 It's loaded with veggies, beans and fresh & dried spices, and perfectly seasoned.
 Recipe adapted from The Silver Palate.
 Serve as is or with rice and any combination of toppings -- avocado, cheese, sour cream or jalapeño for some extra kick.